Best Calisthenics Apps in 2026

 5. Boostcamp Best Free Programs

-Free · 4.6 stars
+Free / Pro available · 4.8 stars

-Boostcamp is a free workout tracker that aggregates popular programs from the fitness community, including several well-known bodyweight and calisthenics routines.
+Boostcamp is a workout tracker that aggregates popular programs from the fitness community, including several well-known bodyweight and calisthenics routines.
 It is not a calisthenics-specific app, but its library includes programs like the Reddit PPL, GZCLP, and a handful of bodyweight-focused plans that make it useful for calisthenics athletes who also lift.

 The trade-off is that Boostcamp is a generalist app.
 It does not have calisthenics-specific features like skill trees, hold timers, or band-assisted tracking.
 If you follow a structured program and just need a solid free tracker, Boostcamp is excellent.
 If you want an app purpose-built for bodyweight training, Fitloop is a better fit.